miquido/MQSwiftSign/README.md

 Basically, it does the same work as `fastlane match`, but stripped of unnecessary bloatware and rubygem dependencies, making it swift and clean.

-> NOTE: It is your responsibility to provide proper certificate for the build.
-The tool doesn't check if the certificate you're trying to import matches your build type; If you're trying to codesign e.g. Testflight build using development certificate, be aware that build will fail on the codesign step.
-Check in Xcode which certificate you use for particular build configuration and export it.
+> NOTE: It is your responsibility to provide proper signing identity for the build.
+The tool doesn't check if the certificate or private key you're trying to import matches your build type; If you're trying to codesign e.g. Testflight build using development identity, be aware that build will fail on the codesign step.
+Check in Xcode which signing identity you use for particular build configuration and export it.
 The same rule applies to provided provisioning profiles - if using the tool with --provisioningPath option, profiles have to match selected project configuration, because the tool will just install any profile contained in provided directory.
 If wrong provisioning profile is provided, the build command will fail as well.

 ## Usage

 For your convenience, we packed the usage of the tool into the [makefile](./Makefile) and bundled it up with most common use cases of the tool.
-It covers binary building, unit tests, app building & uploading it to Testflight.
+It covers executable building, unit tests, app building & uploading it to Testflight.

 All configuration is done inside [project.env](./project.env) file.

-Simply copy `Makefile` and `project.env` to your project directory, update properties in `project.env`, and you are ready to go!
+Simply copy the executable along `Makefile` and `project.env` to your project directory, update properties in `project.env`, and you are ready to go!

 The makefile is prepared to run on any macOS with Xcode installed.